 Ingredients

-- 1 Rotisserie chicken, meat removed and shredded or chopped into bite-size pieces See Note (E) for alternatives
+- 1 Rotisserie chicken, meat removed and shredded or chopped into bite-size pieces See the Notes section for alternatives

 - 1 lb Spaghetti noodles